nstepsforward/aush/README.md

 ![Image of aush teste](http://brokeclothing.com.br/aushexample.png)

-## **I am a beginner in shell script language and this repo was my first contact with him, i wanna improve my knowledge in that and contribute efficiently with the community.
+###### I am a beginner in shell script language and this repo was my first contact with him, i wanna improve my knowledge in that and contribute efficiently with the community.

-## Questions and sugestions should be send to <slucasandrade@prontonmail.ch>**
+###### Questions and sugestions should be send to <slucasandrade@prontonmail.ch>.